The Sontakka flower is a white flowering perennial plant, which gives out a very intense fragrance when it flowers.

 Always check if its soil is moist or not, if it is not, then water it just enough to make the soil moist.

 Never flood it with water otherwise it will start to rot.

-In winters, the water won’t evaporate like summers so you won’t need that frequent watering
+In winter, the water won’t evaporate like in summer so you won’t need that frequent watering

 but still be cautious of its soil and try to keep it moist.

 Aparajita Flower Plant – How to Grow & Care

 Although the Sontakka flower plant is not a heavy feeder but a little food doesn’t cause problems.
 Does it?